Skip to main content

 Staff

-Our Transitional Kindergarten is taught by a full-time teacher and a full-time instructional aide.
+Kindergarten is taught by a full-time credentialed teacher and one instructional aide.

 Allison Torok